OctopusDeploy/docs/docs/octopus-rest-api/examples/delete-machines-by-role.md

 description: An example script to delete machines by role.
 ---

-These scripts demonstrate how to programmatically delete machines with the specified role from the Octopus Server.
+This script demonstrates how to programmatically delete machines with the specified role from the Octopus Server.

 ## Usage
 Provide values for the following: